This post contains affiliate links - using these links does not cost you anything but does wonders for us. Thank you for supporting Fairy Good Mommy!

 - Size – A smaller size crib could make the difference between baby sleeping in the master bedroom with you, or having to sleep in their own bedroom at night; smaller furniture means there is more room to navigate.
 That smaller size might also mean more flexibility when trying to fit multiple groups in the same room (if you have been blessed with twins or more!) or co-locating your new baby in with an older child.

-- Portability – Because they are designed for the first years of your baby’s life, many cribs often come with features which enhance portability; it is likely that your favourite mini crib will come with wheels so that you can move baby into a living area for their daytime sleeps to be closer to you.
+- Portability – Because they are designed for the first years of your baby’s life, many cribs often come with features that enhance portability; it is likely that your favorite mini crib will come with wheels so that you can move baby into a living area for their daytime sleeps to be closer to you.
 There is also a good chance that the mini cripple way less than its standard sized counterpart.

 - Build quality / stability – Due to the nature of the materials used to construct it, in order to make it more portable, it is possible that your mini crib will be less heavy duty and prone to only lasting as long as it needs to.
 You might find you need to buy a new mini crib for every child.